AlePuglisi/ROV-Ricketts-ros2/README.md

 <image src=https://github.com/user-attachments/assets/5c3c9c66-c7f4-4276-957b-2d1cf4b8ae2d>

-Joint limits and dynamic joints/body properties will be defined in the next steps...
+Joint limits and dynamic joints/body properties (Inertia, Center of mass, etc..) will be defined in the next steps...

 ## 1.3.
 Tune Model Inertia parameters
-Inertia parameters are fundamental for setting up Gazebo simulation. <br/>
+Inertial parameters of are fundamental for setting up Gazebo simulation (see the official documentation [tutorial](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/URDF/Adding-Physical-and-Collision-Properties-to-a-URDF-Model.html)). <br/>

-- **TITAN 4** MANIPULATOR:
-From the manipulator's datasheet, it is possible to extract accurate information about its characteristics.<br/>
-Some of them will be useful to set torque limitations and other control-related aspects, for now, let's focus on inertial properties. <br/>
+   - ``<origin>``: position of the CoM, with respect to link frame [m]
+   - ``<mass>``: link mass [kg]
+   - ``<inertia>``: 3x3 inertia tensor [kg*m^2]

  For a reliable simulation in Gazebo, we have to define the mass, inertia matrix, and center of mass position of each link. <br/>
- To extract these numbers, we can use the information about the **arm material** which is primarily Titanium (as the name suggests). <br/>
+ I have used [trimesh](https://trimesh.org/), a Python library to compute mesh properties such as volume, CoM position, and inertia.

+- **T4 Manipulator**
- Using Titanium density we can then use the mesh volume to compute mass and some software resources to compute CoM position and Inertia matrix automatically.
+Using Titanium density, we can then use the mesh volume to compute each link's mass and CoM position.
+The Inertia matrix is normalized, so I had to multiply by mass/volume to bring it to the standard unit.
+- **ROV Body and Propellers**
+The **propellers** are assumed to be made of aluminum (commonly used underwater because of corrosion resistance). <br/> For the **base**, modeled as a unique body, a constant density hypothesis was not possible.
+MBARI's website provides information about its mass value.
+However, because of the complex mesh shape and discontinuous density distribution,``trimesh`` computation gives an unreliable inertia value. <br/>
+For this reason, base inertia and CoM are computed using a simple box shape of uniform density.
+Also, the base ``<collision>`` is simplified to reduce simulation complexity.

 ## 1.4.
 Set up an empty underwater World in Gazebo Harmonic

 ## 1.5.
 Add and Tune Buoyancy, fluid dynamic, and thruster Gazebo sim plugins